123outerme/Shards-of-Grandeur/README.md

 # Uvutu-DX-Godot
 Uvutu DX Godot port, thanks EA.

-# LICENSE INFORMATION:
+# LICENSE INFORMATION
-The code is licensed under GPL 3.0.
-At this time, no artwork in this repository is licensed for any public or commercial use.
-I intend to research if/how to license this separately.
+The code is licensed under GPL 3.0, as found in the repository's root LICENSE file.
+All original artwork is provided under the CC-BY-NC-SA-4.0 License.
+See the Graphics/LICENSE file for more information.